The Pieps DSP Sport was released in 11/2013 and discontinued in 12/2020.

 Searching: The DSPs have a long range and an intuitive direction indicator.
 The DSPs have outstanding range in the "worst case" antenna orientation (in our testing, the DSP's "worse case" range is often better than when the antennas are aligned).
 That's a significant advantage because it makes it less likely that you'll fail to locate the victim during the signal search.

 Multiple Burials: The DSP's handling of multiple burials is similar to other digital transceivers: you press the Flag button to "suppress" (aka, "mark") the current beacon and advance to the next beacon.
-The Pro also has a Scan function that will display the number of transmitters within 5, 20, and 50 meters, but unlike the Tracker3, the scan feature doesn't indicate direction.
+The DSP Pro also has a Scan function that will display the number of transmitters within 5, 20, and 50 meters, but unlike the Tracker3 and Tracker S, the scan feature doesn't indicate direction.
+The Pieps Pro/BD Guide have an advanced scan mode.

 After locating the first victim, you can instruct the searching transmitter to suppress (i.e., ignore) that signal by pressing and releasing the Mark button (on the older yellow DSPs you need to hold the button pressed until the distance indicator changes to "--").
 A box will then surround that little man and the transceiver will guide you to the next signal.